 When interviewing for that all-important teaching position, the last thing you want to do is make a horrible first impression on your potential future supervisor.
-In a job interview, you want to be likable and win over your interviewer by making a great impression and connection.
+In a job interview, you want to be likable and win over your interviewer by creating a great impression and connection.
 Avoid these things at all costs during any job interview.

 1. Excessive Smiling